eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 -->
 ![Capacity Example](./resources/business-process_capacity-types_example_legend.svg)

+Figure: *Visualizing Capacity and Demand*

 We are, here again, in Week01, considering the horizon from Week14 onwards.
-Demand has increased in the period between Week 15 and Week 20, and now exceeds Actual Capacity.
+Demand has increased in the period between Week15 and Week20, and now exceeds Actual Capacity.

 On Supplier side: Supplier should detect that Actual Capacity is insufficient, using its DCM Software, and conclude that measures should be activated to cover Demand.
 As Demand is below Maximum Capacity, Supplier knows that it is feasible.
 Eventually, Supplier should update its Actual Capacity to reflect those measures.

 On Customer side: when validating its own production plan, Customer may consider utilizing the Supplier’s flexibility up to the Maximum Capacity and conclude that feasibility is OK.

-#### Example 3: saturated capacity
+#### Example 3:  Full Capacity Saturation

 ![Capacity Example](./resources/business-process_capacity-types_example3.svg)
 <!--